biopython/biopython.github.io/wiki/SeqIO.md

 an iterator that expects a just file handle and returns SeqRecord objects.
 You may do this using:

--   A generator function (using the yeild keyword)
+-   A generator function (using the yield keyword)
 -   Your own iterator class (consider subclassing something from Bio.SeqIO.Interfaces for this)
 -   Build a list of SeqRecords and then turn it into a list iterator